Beloin/MQTTLibCurses/README.md

 2. Choose which topics (Again maybe from a CLI arg) - Maybe is better to create a UI
 3. Show to user the values recieved from the broker

-Use UI or CLI?

-Maybe is better to use UI instead of Cli

 # UI
 CLI or Visual?